Garbage Disposal Broken? Here’s Why

 The problem is more than likely a power issue.

 The first thing to check is the reset button on the bottom of the disposal, located underneath your sink where the kitchen plumbing is found.
-Make sure the reset button is pressed all the way in, and then try to turn on the disposal again.
+Make sure the reset button is pressed, and then try to turn on the disposal again.

 If there’s no change in status after these two quick garbage disposal repairs, you may want to call a plumbing service for assistance.